Bielerhöhe Pass: Silvretta reservoir

 The Silvetta reservoir stands at exactly the same elevation as the pass and is the highest of the Ill power plant group.
-The Ill has its source south of the pass, close to which it would occasionally change its path and instead of heading west towards the Rhine, it would sometimes flow eastwards into the Inn.
+The River Ill has its source south of the pass, close to which it would occasionally change its path and instead of heading west towards the Rhine, it would sometimes flow eastwards into the Inn.
 The reservoir brought this to an end; not only does it accumulate water from the Ill, but its two dams regulate the direction of outflow.

 Originally constructed solely for the power plant, the reservoir has developed into a popular tourist attraction and today is also a fishing destination.
 A feature is a boat tour with the motorboat Silvretta, Europe's only regular motorboat transport over 2,000 m above sea level.
 This feature can however not be used at the moment as the service was discontinued due to a technical defect in the 2011 season, and since then has not been reintroduced.